Intermodalics/pickit-docs/docs/first-steps/quick-start/robot-camera-calibration.rst

    the robot, and Pickit is ready for picking.

 .. tip::
-  You can learn more about robot camera calibration in the :ref:`calibration video tutorial <video-tutorials-calibration>` and the :ref:`robot-camera-calibration` article.
+  You can learn more about robot-camera calibration in the :ref:`calibration video tutorial <video-tutorials-calibration>` and the :ref:`robot-camera-calibration` article.